playmolecule/ligdream/README.md

 # LigDream: Shape-Based Compound Generation

+THIS PROJECT IS NOT LONGER ACTIVE.
+IT IS MADE AVAILABLE WITHOUT ANY SUPPORT.

 ### Citing

 If you are using content of the repository please consider citing the follow work: